About the global study

 Our first language is Spanish and most of our core team is Latin American, but we work with professionals from more than 60 countries to conduct research and other projects.
 This international diversity enables us to recognize global trends and build partnerships.

-In 2023, we expanded to Europe, hiring a team of researchers to map and study independent digital media in more than 40 countries and create a Project Oasis directory there.
+In 2023, we expanded our research to Europe, hiring a team of researchers to map and study independent digital media in more than 40 countries and create a Project Oasis directory there.

-With this launch in July 2024, we begin our Global Project Oasis expansion by combining media directories from Europe, Latin America, the United States and Canada.
+We began our Global Project Oasis expansion in July 2024 by combining media directories from Europe, Latin America, the United States and Canada.

 Our first (and ongoing) research project started in Latin America and continuing to this day, has taught us valuable lessons.
 After years of working with digital media leaders, we’ve learned that simply sending out surveys rarely elicits valuable replies.
 Without local experts to vet candidates for the directory, it can be difficult to distinguish innovative new media players from fake news and propaganda sites.
 To address this, we count on an international team of researchers, journalists, and academics with local knowledge and connections to the journalism communities in each of their countries.
 Together, we work on the public-facing SembraMedia directory to share our research and make these new media players more visible.

-The goal of our research was to identify trends, opportunities, and challenges and to provide insights in the report.
-The analysis was completed with a database of more than 3,000 media profiles that included structured data and narrative descriptions.
+The goal of our research is to identify trends, opportunities, and challenges and to provide insights in our reports.
+The analysis is completed with the database of media profiles that include structured data and narrative descriptions.

 The media profiles were collected from databases created by our research partners:

-1. In Europe, the research team and various partners conducted fieldwork during the second half of 2022 identifying candidates for the directory and conducting interviews.
+• In Europe, the research team and various partners conducted fieldwork during the second half of 2022 identifying candidates for the directory and conducting interviews.
 Initially, they identified over 1,000 participating native media outlets, of which more than 650 were selected based on inclusion criteria.
 Subsequently, interviews were conducted with media leaders, and after reviewing the available information, a database of 633 outlets across 44 countries was compiled.
-In 2023 and 2024, the data was reviewed and some profiles were added or updated.
+Since then, the data was reviewed and some profiles were added or updated by the Project Oasis Regional Research Managers.

-3. In the United States and Canada, the media profiles were created using information provided by LION Publishers.
-They started their research in 2022 when they created the first Project Oasis media directory, which they have since updated in 2033 and 2024.
-They provided 1,606 media profiles from the U.S. and Canada that are included in the global directory and were analyzed for the report.
+• In the United States and Canada, the media profiles were created using information provided by LION Publishers.
+They started their research in 2022 when they created the first Project Oasis media directory, which they have since updated in 2023 and 2024.
+They provided 1,606 media profiles from the U.S. and Canada that are included in the global directory and were analyzed for the 2024 global report.
+In June 2025, SembraMedia began leading the research in North America.
+LION Publishers will continue to be a supporting partner in Project Oasis but SembraMedia will now maintain the media directory for the U.S. and Canada.

 We rely on local researchers to help us build trusted relationships with media leaders, and we know that we are asking a lot of them when we ask them to make time for our interviews.
 We also understand that not all of them are comfortable answering all of our questions.